elastos/Elastos.Trinity.Plugins.QRScanner/readme.md

 Because of API limitations, `status.restricted` will always be false on the Android platform.
 See [#15](https://github.com/bitpay/elastos-trinity-plugins-qrscanner/issues/15) for details.
 Pull requests welcome!

-## Windows

-Before testing - ensure the Windows Phone SDK is installed.
-In order to deploy from the command line Windows Phone 8.0 SDK and Visual Studio 2012 update 2 (or later) must be installed.
-Visual Studio 2015 is recommended for debugging Windows desktop apps.

-The Windows platform renders an impervious white layer behind its browser- the video preview is not behind the webView, but is actually an HTML element that is carefully managed.
-Hide and show change the style properties (visibility) of the preview.

-## Browser

-While the browser implementation matches the native mobile implementations very closely, the platform itself does not.
-Notably:

-- **multiple cameras** – most laptops/desktops do not have access to multiple cameras – so there is no concept of a "front" or "back" camera
-- **light** – we are not aware of any devices for the `browser` platform which have a "light" (aka. "torch") – should a device like this be produced, and if [this spec](http://w3c.github.io/mediacapture-image/#filllightmode) is [implemented by Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=485972), this plugin will attempt to support it.

-The browser implementation of this plugin is designed to abstract these platform differences very thoroughly.
-It's recommended that you focus your development efforts on implementing this plugin well for one of the mobile platform, and the browser platform implementation will degrade gracefully from there.

 ### Video Preview DOM Element

 Unlike the other platforms, it's not possible to spawn the `<video>` preview behind the `<html>` and `<body>` using only Javascript.
 Trying to mimick the effect by making the element a sibling to either the `<html>` or `<body>` elements also produces inconsistent results (ie: no rendering on Chromium).
 Instead, this plugin appends the `<video>` element as the final child of the `<body>` element, and applies styling to cover the entire background.